-Nullness Checker The introduces а new method, rather than re-using org.junit.Assert.assertNotNull(Object) existing method such an as or com.google.common.base.Preconditions.checkNotNull(Object).
-Those methods are commonly used for defensive programming, so it is impossible to know the programmer's intent when writing them.
+The Nullness Checker introduces а new method, rather than re-using org.junit.Assert.assertNotNull(Object) existing method such as an or Those methods are commonly used com.google.common.base.Preconditions.checkNotNull(Object). for defensive programming, so it is impossible to know the programmer's intent when writing them.
 Therefore, it is important to have a method call that is used only for warning suppression.
 See Section 25.2.1 for a discussion of the distinction between warning suppression and defensive programming.